 Read any good books lately?

 Poet Katherine Fallon: I recently reread Anne Carson’s The Beauty of the Husband and Maggie Nelson’s Bluets, but I’ve also discovered Scott Chalupa’s Quarantine, which feels timely, and, speaking of ekphrasis, Julie Bloemeke’s Slide to Unlock, which just hurts.
-I have also been wrangling with Bhanu Kapil’s Ban en Banlieu, which is how I have experienced all of her collections.
+I have also been wrangling with Bhanu Kapil’s Ban en Banlieue, which is how I have experienced all of her collections.
 It is always worth the cognitive acrobatics.

 Seen any good art lately?